 This one is great to use after long walks or an intense play session with the dogs.
 I created this mixture to help with their aches and pains – it works quickly, and I can use it too.

 I add my oils to a glass roller ball bottle.
-When one of our dogs is exhibiting signs of sore muscles, I rub the roller bottle on the area and gently massage the area.
+When one of our dogs exhibits signs of sore muscles, I rub the roller bottle on the area and gently massage it.
 I've noticed that they feel better within 10 to 15 minutes.

 10 – Soothing a Dog's Upset Tummy

 Does your dog have gas?
-Is your dog suddenly dying to race outside and eat every blade of grass in the yard?
-When this happens at my house and I know that my dog doesn't require a trip to the veterinarian – then I reach for an essential oil blend.
+Is it suddenly dying to race outside and eat every blade of grass in the yard?
+When this happens at my house, and I know that my dog doesn't require a trip to the veterinarian, I reach for an essential oil blend.

 I add my oils to a 10 ml glass roller bottle.
 When Rodrigo has an upset tummy, I rub the roller ball on the skin of his belly (it only takes a small amount) and massage the oil into the skin with my hands.
-With the rest of the oil on my hands, I stroke Rodrigo's spine.
+I stroke Rodrigo's spine with the rest of the oil in my hands.
 It works wonders, and I've noticed an immediate improvement.

 An alternative to this recipe is G.I.
 Goe by AnimalEO.
-I apply this using the petty method and it works wonders.
+I applied this using the petty method, and it works wonders.

 11 – Calm Anxious or Over-Excited Dogs

-With the Fourth of July around the corner, I checked my essential oils stock to confirm that I have two MUST HAVE oils on hand.
+With the Fourth of July approaching, I checked my essential oils stock to confirm I have two MUST HAVE oils on hand.

 I add my oils to the water in the diffuser and turn it on; the dogs will be chilling out (and possibly sleeping) in less than 30 minutes.
 It's HEAVEN and it freshens the air!!!
-Much safer than scented candles or plugins.
+It's much safer than scented candles or plugins.

 An alternative to this blend from AnimalEO is Calm-a-Mile.
-I use the RTU (ready to use) oil on my dogs; I add a few drops to my palms and then massage the oil into my dog's coat along their back and chest.
+I use the RTU (ready-to-use) oil on my dogs; I add a few drops to my palms and then massage the oil into my dog's coat along their back and chest.
 A little goes a long way.
-I also have the NEAT on hand, which I diffuse in the house.
+I also have the NEAT, which I diffuse in the house.

 12 – Immune System Mist for Dogs

-This recipe was inspired by my calming mist and what I've learned about essential oils to date.
+This recipe was inspired by my calming mist and what I've learned about essential oils.

 Alternatives to this by AnimalEO are the Aroma Boost Collection and Boost in a Bottle.